data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-myabs-solution

-*Solution*.
-We use a single if-else expression:
+*Solution.* We use a single if-else expression:

     pre(julia-executable)
       |